 Digressions apart, Ginger (Hindi name अदरक/adrak) is hot, sweet, dry, spicy, fatty, and heavy in terms of the Ayurvedic attributes of food, which in the typical diet alter the balance of our dosha constitution.
 Thus, if taken in greater amounts, it decreases vata and kapha and raises pitta.

-Ginger is quite commonly used in preparation of numerous Indian dishes as well as chutneys, curries and daal (lentil).
-According to ayurveda Ginger is a powerful herb with an array of medicinal properties.
+Ginger is quite commonly used in the preparation of numerous Indian dishes as well as chutneys, curries and daals (lentils).
+According to Ayurveda Ginger is a powerful herb with an array of medicinal properties.
 It balances vata dosha and helps alleviate symptoms associated with imbalances caused by vata.

 Additionally, ginger has a potent antibacterial and anti-inflammatory impact.
-It helps clean blood in our body, and boosts the heart and circulatory system.
-It may also potentially help in treating hives, arthritis, hemorrhoids, edema, and jaundice.
+It helps clean blood in our body and boosts the heart and circulatory system.
+It may also potentially help in treating hives, arthritis, hemorrhoids, oedema, and jaundice.

 Health Benefits of Ginger